gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Creating Personal Access Tokens.md

 If two-factor authentication is enabled for your GitHub account, you will need to create a Personal Access Token (PAT) to access your git repositories.
 Enable two-factor authentication in your GitHub account for increased security.

-While instructions from GitHub works just fine, here are some specific instructions to get you up and running
+While instructions from GitHub works just fine, here are some specific instructions to get you up and running:

 1. Login to your GitHub account then go to your profile settings.